Thursday, March 23, 2023

 Chapter 19

-The packet also contained four questions the commission asked Johnny.
+The packet also contained four questions that the commission asked Jerry.

 The first one asked why I was no longer employed there.
 His answer was hurt feelings.

-The second one asked if it was true that I was asked to teach Rob his job, Johnny’s answer: “I can’t speak to that.”
+The second one asked if it was true that I was asked to teach Bob his job, Jerry’s answer: “I can’t speak to that.”

 The third asked about the verbal abuse I was subjected to and if I had spoke to him about it.
 He replied that I had.

-The fourth question asked about Rob’s yelling when the equipment wouldn’t work, Johnny’s answer was, no response.
+The fourth question asked about Bob’s yelling when the equipment wouldn’t work, Jerry had no response.

-It was obvious to me that William was not telling Johnny the truth about things and I knew the war was about to go into the next stage.
+It was obvious to me that Bill was not telling Jerry the truth about things and I knew the war was about to go into the next stage.

 Chapter 20

 One morning while grocery shopping, I ran into a long time friend, Sharlett.
 We always joked about climbing the ladder of success.
-I told her that I had started the climb and was thrown off the ladder by Rob.
-I told her the story and she directed me to her attorney, Karli.
+I told her that I had started the climb and was thrown off the ladder by Bob.
+I told her the story and she directed me to her attorney, Carolyn Miller.

 I found myself faced with still another crisis.
 I needed my former colleagues to validate my story for the hearing.
 This would require having them subpoena.